Discrete uncertainty principles and sparse signal processing: Acknowledgments

 \section{Acknowledgments}

-The authors thank Laurent Duval and Joel Tropp for multiple suggestions that significantly improved our discussion of the relevant literature.
+The authors thank Laurent Duval, Joel Tropp, and the anonymous referees for multiple suggestions that significantly improved the presentation of our results and our discussion of the relevant literature.
 ASB was supported by AFOSR Grant No.\ FA9550-12-1-0317.
 DGM was supported by an AFOSR Young Investigator Research Program award, NSF Grant No.\ DMS-1321779, and AFOSR Grant No.\ F4FGA05076J002.
 The views expressed in this article are those of the authors and do not reflect the official policy or position of the United States Air Force, Department of Defense, or the U.S.\ Government.